bishworup11/Blood-Donation-Management-System/README.md

 <h1 style="text-align: center;">BLOOD DONATION MANAGEMENT SYSTEM</h1>
-Our main vision is to design a systematic blood donor management system and to validate the design using appropriate support.
+Main vision is to design a systematic blood donor management system and to validate the design using appropriate support.
 This is a PC-based application.
 It is implemented by Java Swing and the database is MySQL

 # Language and Tools